Loading...

 Two, who is the audience for this website?
 The audience of the website is very wide.

-It must be suitable for users of all ages because the charity believes everyone can help make our air cleaner.
+It must be suitable for users of all ages because the charity believes everyone can help make Our Air cleaner.

-Part three, what heading will use on your homepage?
+Part three, what heading will you use on your homepage?
 The heading for the homepage will be Our Air.

 This will let people know the name of the charity straight away.